VRHIKKY/VketCloudSDK_Documents/docs/troubleshooting/InstallingDeeplink.en.md

 In such cases, the issue may be solved by manually importing the Deeplink package.

 !!! warning "Note to macOS users"
-    If you using macOS and Safari and Uniy 2019 and Unity 2022 are installed in the same environment, you may experience an issue where you cannot log in properly.  <br>
+    If you are using a macOS environment having Safari, Unity 2019, and Unity 2022 installed, this may cause an issue disabling [login to VketCloudSDK](../AboutVketCloudSDK/LoginSDK.md). <br>
-    In such case, please uninstall Unity 2022 from the Unity Hub, restart the OS, and try logging in again.
+    In such case, please uninstall Unity 2022 from the Unity Hub, restart the OS, and retry login.

 ## How to import the Deeplink package